-Legal reference: Articles 54 and 137 of the Jordanian Labour Law. employer shall not be required to pay compensation for undue or late wages if the court is satisfied that the delay was caused by a mistake in good faith .
+Legal reference: Articles 54 and 137 of the Jordanian Labour Law. by a mistake in good faith .
 A dispute over the amount to be paid or for the occurrence of an emergency or a default of the worker in relation to claiming the wages or accepting the same.